voyanttools/VoyantServer/README.md

 ### Java Version ###

-Voyant Server requires Java 11 and may not work with newer versions.
+Voyant Server requires Java 11 and may not work with other versions.

 ### Mac OS ###